maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 # Knitting
 ...I have succumbed, although the backstory is that my loom room was tied up because I was assembling a [Nerdy Gurdy](https://www.nerdygurdy.nlhttps://www.nerdygurdy.nl) Petite Linotte V2 kit in there and I didn't want to risk messing up the smol hurdy gurdy weaving at the same time so I stepped back into knitting.

+- Donna Kooler. *Donna Kooler's Encyclopedia of Knitting*.
 - Nancy Marchant. *Knitting Fresh Brioche: Creating Two-Color Twists and Turns*.
 Hat-tip to Ursula Whitcher, who created the [Jedao Gloves](https://www.ravelry.com/patterns/library/jedao-gloves) (Ravelry) knitting pattern!
 - Virginia D. McGlynn. *Knitted Illustrated for Beginners and Others*.
 Knitting is not (currently?) a main hobby for me but this one booklet has been handy, with extraordinarily clear diagrams and explanations.
 Thanks to Kate Salter.
 - Hitomi Shida. *Japanese Knitting Stitch Bible: 260 Exquisite Patterns by Hitomi Shida*.
 Trans.
 Gayle Roehm.
 Too advanced for me right now but gorgeous to flip through and be inspired by.
+- Meg Swansen, ed. *A Gathering of Lace*.
 - Vogue Magazine. *Vogue Knitting: The Ultimate Knitting Book*.
 Picked up a used copy as a reference, although most of it is going to be over my head for some time to come!

 # Kumihimo (and Braids, Cords, etc)